Trockenbeerenauslese

-Trockenbeerenauslese (literal meaning: 'dried berry selection'), or TBA, is a German language wine term for a medium to full body dessert wine.

-Trockenbeerenauslese is the highest in sugar content in the Prädikatswein category of the Austrian and German wine classifications.
-Trockenbeerenauslese wines, often called "TBA" for short, are made from individually selected grapes affected by noble rot (i.e., botrytized grapes).
+Trockenbeerenauslese ([ˈtʁɔkn̩beːʁənˌʔaʊ̯sleːzə], lit. 'dried berry selection'), or TBA, is a German or Austrian botrytized wine made entirely from the individually selected grapes fully "dried" from Botrytis cinerea ("noble rot"), hence the name.
+Trockenbeerenauslese is a very sweet wine, highest among the wines of the QmP ("quality wine with distinction") category that includes also Auslese and Beerenauslese.

+Vintage

-This means that the grapes have been individually picked and are shrivelled with noble rot, often to the point of appearing like a raisin.
-They are therefore very sweet and have an intensely rich flavour, frequently with a lot of caramel and honey bouquet, stone fruit notes such as apricot, and distinctive aroma of the noble rot.
-The finest examples are made from the Riesling grape, as this retains plenty of acidity even at the extreme ripeness.
-Other grape varieties are also used, such as Scheurebe, Ortega, Welschriesling, Chardonnay, and Gewürztraminer and many are more prone to noble rot than Riesling since they ripen earlier.
+The grapes for TBA are individually picked among shrivelled with noble rot, often to the point of appearing like a raisin.
+The shrivelling might causes the content to become concentrated, very sweet and have an intensely rich flavour, frequently with a lot of caramel and honey bouquet, stone fruit notes such as apricot, and distinctive aroma of the noble rot.
+The finest examples are made from the Riesling grape, as this variety retains plenty of acidity even at the extreme ripeness, and therefore age well.
+Other grape varieties can benefit from noble rot, such as Sauvignon Blanc and Sémillon.

+The TBA wines are very rare.
+The best of them are among the sweetest (up to 300 grams/liter) and most expensive dessert wines, often with low alcohol content (6-8% ABV).
+The high cost is caused by multiple factors: